 Fourth Dimension Adelaide Hill Pinot Noir 2016 (Australia) 75cl €10.99

 Breaking away from the big reds to offer something different I’ve gone with this Australian Pinot Noir.
-Aldi already have a very fine Pinot Noir in their Exquisite Range, that one from New Zealand but this can certainly offer some competition.
+Aldi already have very fine wines in their Exquisite Range but this can certainly offer some competition.
 Full of summer berries with soft tannins in terms of food besides from the obvious choice of lamb I think this would be lovely slightly chilled with grilled mackerel.

 Berton Vineyard Durif 2016 (Australia) 75cl €9.99